Probabilistic models, compressible interactions, and neural coding: Compressibility of neural interactions

 where $\langle \cdots \rangle$ is an average over the observed states of the system.
 The most naive approximation ignores interactions, assigning the same effective field to all states, and this ``independent'' code has length $L_{\rm ind}$.
 A natural measure of coding cost is then

 which ranges between zero and one.
 For the case where we do a proper compression $\{\sigma_{\rm j}\} \rightarrow \tilde\sigma$, then $C = 1-FI$, where $FI$ is the fraction of the mutual information that we capture (see above), but the coding cost is defined more generally, e.g. in the truncated series expansions of Eq (\ref{series}).
-In Figures \ref{F2-FI_C}a and b we compare the optimal compressions with the series expansion, and find that compression into $M\sim 10$ states performs as well as including 163 parameters to describe 5th order interactions.
+In Figures \ref{F2-FI_C}a and b we compare the optimal compressions with the series expansion, and find that compression into the best choice of $M\sim 10$ states performs as well as including 163 parameters to describe 5th order interactions.

 To check that these results do not depend on our choice of the central neuron $\sigma_{0}$, in Figs \ref{F2-FI_C}c and d we show the distribution of coding cost and fractional information across these choices.
-We see in Fig \ref{F2-FI_C}c that even getting within ten percent of the optimum across the majority of neurons requires extending the series expansion to fifth order.
-In contrast, Fig \ref{F2-FI_C}d shows that by compressing into $11-15$ states we achieve a code that captures all but a few percent of the available mutual information, for all neurons in the population.
-To summarize, in this network we can describe the influence of $K=8$ neurons on one neuron using just $M=11-15$ parameters, but this most efficient description does not correspond to a simple choice of pairwise or other low order interactions.
+We see in Fig \ref{F2-FI_C}c that even getting within ten percent of the optimum across the majority of neurons requires extending the series expansion to fifth order, that is including terms up to $J^{(5)}$ in Eq (\ref{series}).
+In contrast, Fig \ref{F2-FI_C}d shows that by compressing into $M \sim 11-15$ states we achieve a code that captures all but a few percent of the available mutual information, for all neurons in the population.
+To summarize, in this network we can describe the influence of $K=8$ neurons on one neuron using just $M=11-15$ parameters, but this most efficient description does not correspond to a simple choice of pairwise or other low--order interactions.